our Case

 Since the early 1970s, the Nolechek family has been crafting high-quality meat products that are enjoyed in their community and shipped throughout the country.
 In 2017, Nolechek’s Meats secured the right to receive inspection from the Food Safety and Inspection Service (FSIS), which meant that it could begin selling its products commercially out of state.
 Since then, the small-town meat shop has expanded its out-of-state wholesale operations into a significant component of its business.

-But decades of the family’s hard work and success was all jeopardized in August 2021 when FSIS announced Notice 34-21, without any rulemaking process or ability for affected parties to comment.
-The notice ordered all FSIS-inspected establishments to force their employees to wear masks when FSIS personnel are present.
+But decades of the family’s hard work and success was all jeopardized in August 2021 when FSIS announced Notice 34-21, without any rule-making process or ability for affected parties to comment.
+The notice ordered all FSIS-inspected establishments to force their employees to wear masks when FSIS personnel were present.
 Furthermore, the notice indicated that if an establishment refused to comply, FSIS would withhold the “USDA Mark of Inspection” allowing its products to be sold commercially out of state.

 Out of respect for their employees’ discretion to make their own health choices and because they believed that FSIS did not have authority to impose a mask mandate, Nolechek’s Meats’ owners, Kelly Nolechek and Lindsey Fox, declined to comply with the notice.
 FSIS immediately revoked their Mark of Inspection and denied their subsequent appeals.